andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

   name: deepseek-v32
   namespace: default
 spec:
-  targetPortNumber: 5000
+  targetPortNumber: 8080
   selector:
     matchLabels:
       apps: deepseek-v32
 ```

-The EPP inside this pool sees all workspaces and uses `by-label-selector` plugin to filter by `inference-role`.

-> **Port Note**: In P/D disaggregation, prefill workspaces serve vLLM directly on port 5000, while decode workspaces have the routing sidecar on port 8080 (which forwards to vLLM on port 5000).
-Since the InferencePool has a single `targetPortNumber`, the EPP routes requests to the **sidecar port (8080)** on decode workspaces.
-Prefill workspaces are not directly accessed through the InferencePool — the decode sidecar communicates with prefill workspaces directly using the `x-prefiller-host-port` header set by EPP.
+In P/D mode, **all requests go to decode pods first** (through the routing sidecar on port 8080).
+The sidecar handles prefill orchestration internally — prefill pods are not accessed via the InferencePool.
+The `targetPortNumber: 8080` ensures the Gateway routes to the decode sidecar, which then:
+- Contacts the selected prefill pod directly (via `x-prefiller-host-port` header from EPP) if disaggregation is triggered
+- Falls back to local prefill+decode if not disaggregated

 ### 4. EPP Plugin ConfigMap (auto-generated if not provided)